Air Conditioner Repair Checklist

 - Switch off electricity totally at the breaker or outside device.

 - Clear yard rubbish around the unit.
 Once you’ve gotten rid of all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to gingerly remove dust from the equipment’s fins.
-Misshapen fins can also affect effectiveness, so you can attempt to straighten them with a blunt knife.
+Misshapen fins can also affect effectiveness.

 - Use a hose nozzle to carefully clean the fins from inside the system.
 Make sure to avoid getting water on the fan motor.